stonemjs/docs/src/docs/essentials/configuration.md

 ### API Overview

-The main function is `get()` — but Stone.js provides specialized helpers for many types:
+The main function is `get()`, but Stone.js provides specialized helpers for many types:

 | Function     | Description                                                 |
 | ------------ | ----------------------------------------------------------- |